 “This is the squeaky sand Zero talked about!” we exclaimed, dragging our heels all around the beach and feeling the unbelievably soft sand between our toes and fingers.
 Who knew.

 One sunset and about a million pictures later, we came back up to the park to see (or rather, hear) another amazing thing: birds.
-Birds of all kinds were noisily announcing their resting place for the night and calling on their spouses to join them in the nest.
+Australian birds of all kinds were noisily announcing their resting place for the night and calling on their spouses to join them in the nest.
 One tree in particular was so full of birds that the tree itself appeared to be screaming.
 Each leaf was crying out in miniature fits of agony, and all together they formed a chorus of tiny tortured souls.

 Once the trees stopped screaming as much and darkness encroached, the flying foxes began their dance.
 We were camped directly under a section of forest that held (no exaggeration) hundreds if not thousands of flying foxes.
 What are flying foxes, you ask?
 Bats.
 Big bats.
 Really big bats.